Claim Your $97 Roadmap →

 My family: 3 kids.
 The sticker price was almost $1,000,000

-Used positioning, smart school choices, and negotiation.
+We used positioning, smart school choices, and negotiation.

-Result: Total cost was $421,866 (58% off) and $41,000 less than the “safe” public option—without touching retirement.
+Result: Total cost came to $421,866 — a 58% reduction and $41,000 less than the “safe” public option — without touching retirement.

-Claim Your $97 Audit →
+Claim Your $97 Roadmap →

-Both parents must attend.
+Both parents should attend.

-Is This Audit Right for Your Family?
+Is This College Affordability Roadmap Right for Your Family?

 • Student is in 8th–11th grade (or early 12th grade)